UtkarshRana22/padhle-bsdke/README.md

 4.Click on load unpacked btn

-5. go to the directory where the files you have downloaded are and then  load it
+5.go to the directory where the files you have downloaded are and then  load it

 #BEST OF LUCK#